-This book examines the ethical and regulatory debates surrounding the rise of the cosmetic procedures industry.
+This book examines the legal, ethical and regulatory debates surrounding the rise of the cosmetic procedures industry.

 TABLE OF CONTENTS